DoctorKhan/The-Human-Experiment-Book/src/60_modern_inheritance/02_breaking_free.md

 *She gestured to the data, then to herself, then to each of them.*

-*"The schism between **The Werdh-anes'** consciousness development approach and **The Reges'** control system—it became the blueprint for the two ways humanity organizes itself: as an Engine, and as a Family."*
+*"The schism between **The Werdh-anes'** consciousness development approach and **The Reges'** control system—it became the blueprint for the two ways humanity organizes itself: as an Machine, and as a Kin."*

 *Dr. Morrison felt a chill of recognition.
 "You're saying we can see the ancient conflict in... everything?"*